OctopusDeploy/docs/src/shared-content/octopus-recommendations/configure-project/project-configure.include.md

 :::

 :::div{.hint}
-A project can reference 0 to N number of variable set.
+A project can reference 0 to N number of variable sets.
 Variable naming is significant.
 A good practice is to use a Namespace style syntax on naming, `[LibrarySetName].[ComponentName].[SubName]`.
 Project variables can then be called `[Project].[ComponentName].[SubName]`.
 Using detailed names allow you to distinguish project variables from variable set variables when viewing project steps, and task log output.
 :::

 It's also good to have a couple of other variable sets to handle some non-project specific values.
 For example, a global variable set that stores any infrastructure as code (or IaC) variables.
 The same naming convention applies as the project-specific variable set, for example, replacing **OctoFx** with **Global**.